The Program

 T-Mobile offers a visual voicemail solution for native Android consumer and business users across its various branded experiences.

-Team: 1 Technical Product Manager • 37 Software Developers • 1 Designer
+- Team: 1 Technical Product Manager • 37 Software Developers • 1 Product Designer (Me)

 - Reduce customer support calls